Skippy: Adventures in Bushtown

-Skippy: Adventures in Bushtown is an animated children's series created by Yoram Gross, set in a fictionalised Australian town.
+Skippy: Adventures in Bushtown (also known as Skippy: Adventures in Bushland) is an Australian animated children's series created by Yoram Gross, set in a fictionalised Australian town.
 It is based on the character Skippy from the 1968 live-action series Skippy the Bush Kangaroo.

 It differs from the other Skippy series as it is animated and features anthropomorphic characters.
-Skippy, for example, is an anthropomorphic, male kangaroo who wears a baseball cap.
+Skippy, for example, is an anthropomorphic, male kangaroo who wears a baseball cap and is depicted as a Park Ranger of the fictional town of Bushtown.

 Premise

 Skippy the Bush Kangaroo (voiced by Jamie Oxenbould) is a young park ranger who resides in Bushtown.
 He always happens to get in the way of Mayor Croco, his greedy wife Suka, his pack of goons, and his frequent get-rich schemes which often endanger the town.